datalab-dev/ucd_library_libguide_chatbot/README.md

 # Expansion of LibBot: Library Guide RAG Project

 > [!IMPORTANT]
-> - This project originated as a group collaboration back during 2025 Spring Quarter.
-The original team version (mainly built in R), team member agknowledgements, resources and data store, and documentation can be found in the [[**STS195-legacy-group-original**]](https://github.com/datalab-dev/2025_startup_libguide_chatbot/tree/STS195-legacy-group-original) branch.
+> This project originated as a group collaboration back during 2025 Spring Quarter.
+The original team prototype was primarly built in R, along with Ollama; the legagy implementation, team member agknowledgements, resources and data store, and documentation can be found in the [[**STS195-legacy-group-original**]](https://github.com/datalab-dev/2025_startup_libguide_chatbot/tree/STS195-legacy-group-original) branch of the LibBot repo.
-> - LibBot currently works with libguides based on a final scrape conducted on February 20th, 2025.
-The additional library data that has been updated since then will be incorporated in the next iterations of LibBot.

 ## Current Contributors